kellekai-jira/Fugaku-Particle-Filter/README.md

 # Melissa-DA
-Melissa for data assimilation - this is quite different from the vanilla Melissa as simulations request work from the server instead of just pushing their Output to the server
+Melissa for data assimilation - this is quite different from the vanilla Melissa as the server requests the propagation of every single timestep.

 At the moment the code is in a rather living state with many parts being under heavy development.
 Many parts of dead code and unnecessary comments are still in there.

-Feel free to create Refactoring merge requests ;)
+Feel free to create refactoring merge requests ;)

 ## Install
-- install dependencies (see `Dockerfile` for a more up to date list) on ubuntu this can be done like this:
+- install dependencies (see `Dockerfile` for a more up to date list).
+  On ubuntu this can be done like this:
 ```
  apt install gfortran \
  git \